Taught by A3 Certified Avalanche Instructor and A3 Professional Member

 Certified and Approved by the American Avalanche Association

 A3 Avalanche Level 1 Course is the basic foundation for understanding avalanche hazards and developing safe travel practices in avalanche terrain.
-This course contains over 26 hours of instruction comprised of classroom lecture, video, discussion, and a minimum of at least 16 plus hours of fieldwork.
+Avalanche Level 1 course contains over 24 hrs of required instruction comprised of 8 hrs of classroom lecture, video, discussion, and a minimum of at least 16 hrs of fieldwork.
 Our courses are designed for all types of backcountry travelers, snowshoers, backcountry skiers, snowboarders, mountaineers, ski patrol, and mountain guides.
 We use a variety of systems to learn how to evaluate avalanche hazards and to develop “your avalanche judgment.”The goal of the Avalanche Level 1 Course is for students to learn the basics of snow mechanics, avalanche hazards, the metamorphosis of slab formation, and appropriate terrain selection plus the basics of avalanche equipment use.
 Our Avalanche Level 1 Course is taught through lectures, and presentation is giving the student a necessary foundation and understanding of the nature of avalanches and avalanche hazards.

 Avalanche Level 1 Curriculum

 Over half our time during this course (60% plus) is outside in the field for a series of hands-on observation tours, practical exercises and field studies to learn how to put this knowledge to work in the “real world.”
 Outdoor segments will focus on proper techniques for a variety of information gathering techniques and provide opportunities to “read” the snow in real life situations.
 Get hands-on with our staff in selecting proper terrain and making decisions that could save lives, one of which could be your own.